 The Mitsubishi PX-MiEV, a mid-sized SUV plug-in hybrid, initially debuted at the 2009 Tokyo Motor Show.
 The vehicle’s lithium ion battery pack stores enough energy to provide about 30 miles of all-electric driving.
 When the batteries are depleted, a 1.6-liter 114-horsepower four-cylinder engine kicks on to either charge the battery or provide power to the wheels.

-Mitsubishi is aiming for a production version to be released around 2013.
-Way too early for pricing info.
+Mitsubishi was aiming for a production version to be released around 2013, but that has continually been delayed.
+Maybe late 2014?